bevyengine/bevy-website/content/learn/book/migration-guides/0.6-0.7/_index.md

 https://github.com/bevyengine/bevy/pull/3812

-TODO link to PresentMode enum
+Instead of using a boolean flag for vsync we switched to using a [`PresentMode`](https://github.com/bevyengine/bevy/blob/e8cd2fc7275d0799115d6db57090c2f99d9a99a5/crates/bevy_window/src/window.rs#L24) enum with multiple variants.

 ```rs
 // 0.6